SSS/GNU system - Manual & Documentation

 Once you have followed all those above steps, you can enter a temporary Guix shell, so as to bootstrap SSS.

 You can do this with guix shell make git icecat.
-Icecat will be used for you to browse temporarily and install SSS.
+Icecat will be used for you to browse temporarily to Codeberg and download and install SSS.

 Then proceed to clone SSS with git clone https://codeberg.org/jjba23/sss.git to your favourite location.
 This location will need to be added to per-host.scm.